No-Name-Yet-Exist/Conceptual-Topology/CTL.md

 Zenodo: https://zenodo.org/records/15455079

 ----
-This document and all conceptual content therein are © [No Name Yet Exist], 2025.
+ © 2025 No Name Yet Exist.
-All rights reserved.
-Unauthorized reproduction, distribution, or use without explicit permission is prohibited.
+ This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License (CC BY-NC-ND 4.0).
+ You may cite or reference this work with proper attribution.
+ Commercial use, modification, or redistribution is prohibited without explicit permission.